Bees

 • Bees that live in honeycombs Only 10% live inside honeycombs, which are complex structures that they build themselves with mud, plant remains or other materials, at the top of trees, in the corners of buildings or in any place where the colony feels safe from their predators.

-You may be interested: Classification of Animals
+You may be interested: Classification of the Animal Kingdom

 Regarding their geographical distribution, the different species of bees are found practically all over the world adapted to the most diverse climates, and it often happens that crossing and hybridization between them, as happened in Brazil with the Africanized bee, produces aggressive and more dangerous variants.